-Social Finance India (SF-IND) was established as a nonprofit organization with the financial support of Tata Trusts.
-Its mission is "to harness capital to address social challenges where outcomes are poor, where the system is acknowledged to be failing and where the costs of failure are high" (Social Finance India et al., 2019, p.
-29).

-It is part of the Social Finance Global Network (SFGN), with sister organizations in the United Kingdom, United States, Israel and the Netherlands.
+Social Finance India (SF-IND) was established as a nonprofit organization with its office in Mumbai with the financial support of Tata Trusts.
+Its mission is "to harness capital to address social challenges where outcomes are poor, where the system is acknowledged to be failing and where the costs of failure are high."
+It is part of the Social Finance Global Network (SFGN), with sister organizations in United Kingdom, United States, Israel and the Netherlands.
 Started in 2007, the Social Finance UK pioneered outcome-based financing with the Social Impact Bonds and was founded by Sir Ronald Cohen, who brought in his experience in private equity and the work he chaired on the Social Investment Task Force for the HM Treasury.
-Being directly involved in over a quarter of all the impact bonds and being in an advisory capacity for a vast majority of the other impact bonds across the world, Social Finance was already established as subject matter experts in impact bonds and innovative financing.
+Being directly involved in over a quarter of all the impact bonds and being in advisory capacity for a vast majority of the other impact bonds, across the world, Social Finance was already established as subject matter experts in impact bonds and innovative financing.

 By 2017, there was a realization that individual, bespoke impact bonds with one service provider, one outcome payer, and one or more risk investors have an inherent limit to what they can scale up.
-The costs involved in contracting, performance management, outcomes assessment became high and inefficient.
-Therefore, preference towards large-scale commitments from outcome payers for longer durations, allocating funds to different services providers, and managing the whole flow of money by an entity like Social Finance or an Outcomes Fund, was considered to be a worthwhile proposition for India.
-So, in August 2017, in a meeting between Sir Ronald Cohen and Mr. Ratan Tata, Chairman of Tata Trusts1, the need to establish an entity that would anchor outcome-focused financing at scale and align with the achievement of the Sustainable Development Goals in India came up.
-Tata Trusts is one of the largest philanthropies in India and has given USD 303.5 million between 2013-15 for various developmental activities (OECD, n.d.).
-Mr. Tata expressed interest in supporting the establishment of the entity in India (Tata Trusts education lead, interview).
-Sir Cohen reached out to some of the people associated with the education sector and the social sector in India and constituted the Board.
-He also met with officials at the Niti Aayog, the national planning agency, and bureaucrats to understand the potential for such structures in India and was convinced that the challenges confronting the education sector in India can be addressed by outcome-based innovative structures offered at scale.
-Thus, Social Finance India (SF-IND) came into being in 2018 with the support of the Tata Trusts and the Global Steering Group for Impact Investment (GSG).
-Even before the organization was officially set up, the core team of the SF-IND was coming together.
-During the launch of SF-IND in October 2018, two funds of USD 1 billion each were announced - the India Education Outcomes Fund (IEOF) and India Impact Fund of Funds (IIFF).
+The costs involved in contracting, performance management, outcomes assessment become high and inefficient.
+Therefore, going for large-scale commitments from outcome payers for longer durations, allocating funds to different services providers, and managing the whole flow of money by an entity like Social Finance or an Outcomes Fund, was considered to be a worthwhile proposition for India.
+So, in August 2017, when Mr. Ratan Tata, Chairman of Tata Trusts and Sir Ronald Cohen met, the need to establish an entity that would anchor outcome-focused financing at scale and align with achievement of the Sustainable Development Goals in India came up.
+Tata Trusts is one of the largest philanthropies in India and has given USD 303.5 million between 2013-15 for various developmental activities.
+Mr. Tata expressed interest in supporting the establishment of the entity in India.
+Sir Cohen reached out to some of the people associated with education sector and the social sector in India and constituted the Board.
+He also met officials at the Niti Aayog, the national planning agency, and bureaucrats to understand the potential for such structures in India and was convinced that the challenges confronting education sector in India can be